MeLeLBGU/tokenizers_intrinsic_benchmark/README.md

 # tokenizers_intrinsic_benchmark

-Code for paper "Greed is All You Need: An Evaluation of Tokenizer Inference Methods" (Link TBA)
+Code for the paper [Greed is All You Need: An Evaluation of Tokenizer Inference Methods](https://arxiv.org/abs/2403.01289)

 ## Requirements
 Python packages are listed in requirements.txt.